hugoslv/wolverino/README.md

 ## Assembling the 3D printed puzzle
-For practical reasons, we broke down the claw structure to its individual components (box, claws, clips, brackets, etc.).
+For practical reasons, we broke down the Wolverino structure to its individual components (box, claws, clips, brackets, etc.).
 These need to be merged (i.e. glued) and/or put together in order to create the solid usable structure the makes the overall Wolverino form factor.

 Changes to the scale of the components need to be carefully thought out, given that the current overall size and dimensions have been optimised to house the electronic components into a compact and user-friendly unit shown in the pictures of the Arduino variant bellow.